 These interfund receivables and payables were recorded to eliminate cash flow deficits of various funds and to report interfund balances not paid as of year-end.
 All balances are expected to be paid within one year.

-Interfund transfers for the year ended June 30, 2017 consisted of the following:
+There were no interfund transfers for the year ended June 30, 2019.